Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Model

 \section{Model}

 In this section we formally define our model and problem.
-We consider a set of $m$ homogeneous servers $s_1, \ldots, s_m$, where each server has $C > 0$ amount of resources.
-The homogeneity assumption is reasonable in a number of settings.
+We consider a set of $m$ homogenous servers $s_1, \ldots, s_m$.
+Each server has $C > 0$ amount of resources, where $C$ is a positive integer.
+We note that homogeneous servers, \emph{i.e.} servers with the same processing capabilities and available resources, have been widely studied in the literature \cite{Urgaokar2,Lin2011} and accurately model a number of scenarios.
 For example, multicore processors typically contain shared caches of the same size, and datacenters often have many identically configured servers for ease of management.
-Homogeneous servers have also been widely studied in the literature \cite{Urgaokar2,Lin2011}.
 We also have $n$ threads $t_1, \ldots, t_n$.
-We imagine the threads are performing long-running tasks, and so the set of threads is static.
+The set of threads is static, to capture threads performing long-running tasks.
 Let $S$ and $T$ denote the set of servers and threads, respectively.
-Each thread $t_i$ is characterized by a \emph{utility function} $f_i: [0,C] \rightarrow \mathbb{R}^{\geq 0}$, giving its performance as a function of the resources it receives.
-We assume that $f_i$ is nonnegative, nondecreasing and concave.
-The concavity assumption models a diminishing returns property frequently observed in practice \cite{Qureshi}.
-While it does not apply in all settings, concavity is a common assumption used in many utility models, especially on cache and memory performance \cite{Srinivasan, Thiebaut}.
+Each thread $t_i$ is associated with a \emph{utility function} $f_i: [0,C] \rightarrow \mathbb{Z}^{\geq 0}$, giving its performance as a function of the resources it is allocated.
+We assume that $f_i$ is nonnegative and nondecreasing.
+We also assume that $f_i$ is either concave, or consists of a set of concave or convex segments.
+In the former case, the concavity assumption models a diminishing returns property frequently observed in practice \cite{Qureshi}, and is often used to model cache and memory performance \cite{Srinivasan, Thiebaut}.
+The latter case of a nonconcave function consisting of several concave or convex segments was introduced in \cite{Lai}, and can be used to model an arbitrary function $f: [0, C] \rightarrow \mathbb{Z}^{\geq 0}$.
+It was observed in \cite{Lai} that most utility functions $f$, despite being possibly nonconcave, consist of a small number $s$ of \emph{segments} $[0,b_1], (b_1, b_2], \ldots, (b_{s-1}, C]$, such that $f$ is either concave or convex in each segment $(b_i, b_{i+1}]$.
+Examples of such functions include cache hit rate functions from the SPEC CPU benchmarks, such as \emph{aspi} or \emph{swim}.